 With encouragement and seed funding from Lush our team is now actively prototyping the Spice Forest concept at our R&D site and on farms across Pemba.
 Another link in the innovation chain has been secured.

 There remains one final stretch in the road though – that is diffusion and adoption – and this promises to be the most challenging yet.

 Without strong buy-in from farmers and decision-makers throughout Pemba the Spice Forest project will never make a significant contribution to the local ecology and economy.
 The concept might be technically sound and there might be a strong market for the produce, but without mobilizing key players to refine it and bring it to scale we will fall short of the mark.
 There is a vital cultural element to innovation which can’t be prescribed.
 It has to be nurtured like a living thing.

-It’s at times like these that I appreciate how much Forests Intl. relies on our Pemban colleagues.
+It’s at times like these that I appreciate how much we rely on our Pemban colleagues.
 They have the technical know-how to innovate successfully, and the cultural awareness to build partnerships with farmers in Pemba while navigating the complex politics of spice trading.
 If the Spice Forest idea survives this last and most arduous mile on the innovation path it will be because of their leadership.
 Stay tuned.

 Innovation is not all cogs and wheels.
 Technical details and strategy are important, but it’s culture and people that ultimately determine success.